rajivpant/ragbot/README.md

 Asking technical questions about a project

-> ❗️ In the current version of rbot, the --stdin and --prompt options are mutually exclusive, so the following example no longer works as is.
+> ❗️ In the current version of ragbot.ai, the --stdin and --prompt options are mutually exclusive, so the following example no longer works as is.
 In a future update to this README file, I will give an alternate example to obtain the similar results.
 ```console
 alexredmon@ar-macbook ~/s/scribe > cat docker-compose.yml | rbot --stdin -p "which services will be exposed on which ports by running all services in the following docker-compose.yml file?"
 In the given docker-compose.yml file, the following services are exposed on their respective ports: